cisagov/skeleton-golang-package/README.md

 ### Nix ###

-If you have [Nix](https://nixos.org/download.html) installed you can use the available flake (`flake.nix`) within the root of the project to build the `example` package:
+If you have [Nix](https://nixos.org/download.html) installed you can use the available [flake.nix](flake.nix) within the root of the project to build the `example` package:

 ```console